MPCS-51042/final-project-xiaowei1234/README.md

 Week 7 - Create sample data analysis and simple webpage to showcase changes

 Week 8 - Finish webpage and create youTube video

+# Code

+proof.py - comparing results of sklearn regression versus statsmodels regression using the same regularization penalties and output to log file of comparisons

+files/proof_output.log - the output of proof.py